Nudging: Yes, Higher Ed, It Does Help Student Outcomes

 Perhaps you’re skeptical about applying nudging to students?

-Applying behavioral economic principles via nudge tech to digital natives may evoke concerns over cost, complexity, and usefulness to both the student and the institution.
+Of course, applying behavioral economic principles via nudge tech to digital natives may evoke concerns over cost, complexity, and usefulness to both the student and the institution.
 In contrast, research has proven that nudging:

 - Uses automated and personalized text messaging as the “nudge tech”.